 To configure logging for the swServerMonitorService, use a text editor to modify the path and file name on the fileName line in the target.

-In versions R40 and later, this is done in the "File" target's fileName entry in the Nlog.config file:
+In versions R40, this is done in the "File" target's fileName entry in the Nlog.config file:

 For versions R39 and earlier, follow the instructions under Configure the Logging in How to Configure and Start Logging.
 INFO-level logging is sufficient for the monitor service.

 Install the Server Monitor service by running the swServerMonitorService_install.bat in a Windows Explorer window.

 - To do this, right-click on the file and Run as administrator.